If you purchase health insurance through a government-sponsored marketplace, you may receive a tax credit to help pay your health insurance premiums.

-In this case, you likely estimated your gross income when you applied for health insurance through the marketplace.
+In that case, you likely estimated your gross income when you applied for health insurance through the marketplace.

 If your reconciliation results in a bigger tax credit than you received, you overestimated your income.
 The higher you estimate your income, the less credit you are likely to receive.

-When this occurs, the difference will be included as part of your refund or as a reduction of your total income tax bill.
+When this occurs, the difference is included as part of your refund or as a reduction of your total income tax bill.

-On the other hand, if you underestimated your income, and qualify for less or no credit, you may have to pay back some or all of the credit on your tax return.
+Of course, the opposite can be true too.
+If you underestimated your income and qualified for less credit than you used, you may have to pay back some of the credit.

 Income adjustments may influence eligibility.

-If your income changes, report the adjustment to the Marketplace as soon as possible.
+If your income changes at any time during the year, report the adjustment to the Marketplace as soon as possible.
 Your advanced premium tax credit amount can then be modified, if necessary.

-Besides income updates, life changes should also be reported to your marketplace if you receive the advanced premium tax credit.
-These include:
+Besides income updates, you should also report life changes to your Marketplace if you use the advanced premium tax credit.
+Those include: